-Marcia Stewart has been a Nolo editor and author since 1989, writing and editing books on landlord-tenant law, real estate, and other consumer issues.
-In addition to working on books and software, Marcia is an acquisitions editor and responsible for acquiring and developing new products for Nolo, including trade books and books with special sales and licensing potential.
-She is a coauthor of Nolo's Essential Guide to Buying Your First Home, Every Landlord's Legal Guide, Every Tenant's Legal Guide, Leases and Rental Agreements, and Renters' Rights.
-She has edited dozens of Nolo books, including How to Buy a House in California.
+Marcia Stewart writes and edits books on landlord-tenant law, real estate, small business, and other consumer issues.
+She is a coauthor of Nolo's Essential Guide to Buying Your First Home, Every Landlord's Legal Guide, First-Time Landlord, Leases and Rental Agreements, Every Tenant's Legal Guide, and Renters' Rights.
+She has edited dozens of Nolo books, including The Women's Small Business Start-Up Kit.

 As a research specialist and editor at Nolo, Stephen conducts legal research and writes and edits content for Nolo's books and websites.
 Previously, Stephen worked at the American Bar Association's Legal Technology Resource Center, where he assisted attorneys with technology, performed research, and wrote and edited articles, blog posts, and the annual ABA Legal Technology Survey Report.
 Stephen earned an undergraduate degree in Psychology from the University of California, Berkeley, and J.D. and Master of Science in Information degrees from the University of Michigan.